telerik/ajax-docs/controls/window/client-side-programming/events/setting-handlers-by-using-javascript.md

 ---
 title: Setting Handlers by Using JavaScript
-page_title: Setting Handlers by Using JavaScript | RadWindow for ASP.NET AJAX Documentation
+page_title: Setting Handlers by Using JavaScript - RadWindow
-description: Setting Handlers by Using JavaScript
+description: Check our Web Forms article about Setting Handlers by Using JavaScript.
 slug: window/client-side-programming/events/setting-handlers-by-using-javascript
 tags: setting,handlers,by,using,javascript
 published: True